-Referred for disciplinary process 5 At Carleton, cases are referred for full investigation and adjudication within the formal disciplinary process when the potential complainant chooses this option or the alleged incident appears to pose an ongoing safety risk to the individual or to the Carleton community.
+Referred for disciplinary process 2 At Carleton, cases are referred for full investigation and adjudication within the formal disciplinary process when the potential complainant chooses this option or the alleged incident appears to pose an ongoing safety risk to the individual or to the Carleton community.
 Consequently, the number of incidents referred for full investigation and adjudication within the disciplinary process is less than the number investigated.
-Reported to law enforcement 2 The college encourages reporting to law enforcement and provides assistance in doing so.
+Reported to law enforcement 0 The college supports reporting to law enforcement and provides assistance in doing so.
 However, the college is not always notified when a reporting party has chosen to report to law enforcement, particularly if the reported incident occurred somewhere other than at Carleton.
 Therefore, there may be more reports to law enforcement than reflected in this statistic.
-Disciplinary process pending 0 This refers to reported incidents from 2016 that were still under investigation at the time the college submitted its statistics to the Minnesota Office of Higher Education in 2017.
-Responding Party found responsible 3 This refers to cases where, through the formal investigation process, there was sufficient evidence to find the person accused of sexual assault responsible for violating college policy.
-Note that the alternative outcome is not "not responsible," but rather "insufficient evidence to find the responding party responsible" for a policy violation.
-Action greater than a warning 6 This refers to the number of investigated incidents in which Carleton took any disciplinary action beyond issuing a warning to the responding party.
+Disciplinary process pending 0 This refers to reported incidents from 2019 that were still under investigation at the time the college submitted its statistics to the Minnesota Office of Higher Education in 2020.
+Responding Party found responsible 2 This refers to cases where, through the formal investigation process, there was sufficient evidence to find the person accused of sexual assault responsible for violating college policy.
+Action greater than a warning 2 This refers to the number of investigated incidents in which Carleton took any disciplinary action beyond issuing a warning to the responding party.
 This includes cases in which a respondent was found responsible for a policy violation and sanctions were imposed and cases in which other actions were taken, including issuance of a no contact order to a potential respondent.

 Closed without resolution (CWR) 0 This refers to the number of formally investigated incidents that were closed without a decision indicating whether there was sufficient evidence to find the responding party responsible for violating college policy.
 CWR because responding party withdrew 0 This refers to the number of cases that were closed without resolution because the responding party withdrew from Carleton.
 Carleton proceeds with a resolution process even if the responding party withdraws.
 CWR because reporting party did not participate 0 This refers to the number of cases that were closed without resolution because the reporting party chose not to participate in the formal investigation process.
-Complainant chose not to participate in process before disciplinary process began 0 This refers to any cases in which staff reached out to a potential complainant and the individual either did not respond or indicated they did not want to participate in any process.

-Non-anonymous reports made through online reporting system 22 New state law required Carleton to launch an online reporting system by August 1, 2016.
+Number of incidents in which the alleged victim chose not to participate in the institution's investigation or disciplinary process prior to a disciplinary process beginning 3 This refers to any cases in which staff reached out to a potential complainant and the individual either did not respond or indicated they did not want to participate in any process.
+Non-anonymous reports made through online reporting system 15 State law required Carleton to launch an online reporting system by August 1, 2016.
 Carleton has had an online reporting system in place since 2010.
-Carleton added an anonymous reporting option in 2016. -- ---- --
+Carleton added an anonymous reporting option in 2016.

-Please contact Laura Riehle-Merrill, Title IX Coordinator, or Mary Dunnewold, Title IX Deputy, with any questions about the information in this report.
+Please contact Laura Riehle-Merrill, Title IX Coordinator, or Heidi Jaynes, Title IX Deputy for Faculty and Staff, with any questions about the information in this report.